OndrejNepozitek/Edgar-Unity/docs/examples/enter-the-gungeon.md

 ### Doors

 Our goal is to close neighbouring corridors with doors when the player enters the room and then open the doors when all the enemies are dead.
-The only sligthly complex part is how to obtain the game objects that represent the doors.
-To make our lifes easier, we added the doors directly to each corridor room template.
+The only slightly complex part is how to obtain the game objects that represent the doors.
+To make our lives easier, we added the doors directly to each corridor room template.
 That means that after the level is generated we just have to retrieve the doors from corridor room templates.

 <Gallery cols={2} fixedHeight>
     <GalleryImage src="img/v2/examples/gungeon/room_templates/ver5.png" caption="Vertical corridor" />